The Definition Of Safety Stocks Is Changing - Cramer's Mad Money (10/26/17)

 In the olden days, investors flocked to industrial stocks for safety as they were slow and steady with growth but did not generate lot of wealth.
 However, in the current market, both Union Pacific (NYSE:UNP) and Norfolk Southern (NYSE:NSC) saw healthy gains on earnings.
 The 5.5% and 3.5% rise in these stocks were unseen phenomena earlier.
 This was in addition to Caterpillar (NYSE:CAT), 3M (NYSE:MMM) and DowDupont (NYSE:DWDP) rising on good earnings and signs of a growing global economy.

-On the flip side, the once high flying biotech names Celgene (NASDAQ:CELG) and went down 16% after the earnings report; its highest drop in 17 years.
+On the flip side, the once high flying biotech names Celgene (NASDAQ:CELG) and went down 16% after the earnings report, its highest drop in 17 years.
 Bristol-Myers (NYSE:BMY) went down too on guidance update.
 Lastly, Hershey's (NYSE:HSY) which beat estimates and updated guidance, went down 5% on drop in margins.

 "In this scenario, you need to recognize that risk, like beauty, is in the eye of the beholder and right now, what's risky is what used to let you sleep at night: the foods, the drugs, the health cares," concluded Cramer.